Territorial disputes of India: Kalapani territory

-On 15 June 2020, the Indian border police, Sashastra Seema Bal (SSB), reported that border pillars which served as demarcation were missing along the India-Nepal border.
+On 15 June 2020, the Indian border police, Sashastra Seema Bal (SSB), reported that border pillars, which served as demarcation, were missing along the India-Nepal border.
 SSB also reported that Nepali border police had established five new border outposts near the disputed area.
 On 19 June, Nepal started deploying troops near the disputed areas.
 The troops had established camps and they were working on building a helipad in the area.
 In the same month Nepali Army Chief, General Purna Chandra Thapa, after visiting the Kalapani border area, stated that the Nepali Army will start building army barracks and border outposts near the Kalapani area.
 On 21 June, Indian residents in border villages of Dharchula and Jhoolaghat in Pithoragarh district claimed that radio stations in Nepal were conducting a propaganda campaign against India by playing anti-India songs and biased news bulletins showing India in a bad light.

+The disputed territory is inhabited by the Byansi people, who historically maintained homes and landholdings on both sides of the India–Nepal border.
+Land records cited by the Dharchula sub-divisional magistrate in 2020 showed that over 190 acres of land in Kalapani and Nabhidhang were registered in the names of villagers of Garbyang, an Indian village in the Byans region.

+In May 2026, Nepalese Prime Minister Balendra Shah announced that his government had formally approached the United Kingdom, seeking its involvement in resolving the long-standing border disputes at Kalapani, Lipulekh, and Limpiyadhura.
+Shah argued that because these boundaries were drawn during the colonial era, the UK should be concerned about the issue.
+India, however, has firmly rejected any role for a third party, stating that the issue is a bilateral matter to be resolved through existing mechanisms.

 Susta territory

-Susta is another territory which is disputed between Nepal and India.
-It is currently controlled by India as a part of Bihar state.
+Susta is another territory that is disputed between Nepal and India.
+It is currently controlled by India as a part of the Bihar state.
 The 1816 Treaty of Sugauli defined Gandaki River as the international boundary between India and Nepal.
 The right bank of the river was under Nepal's control while the left bank was under India's control.
 Susta village was initially on the right bank when the treaty was signed and it was a part of Nepal.
-However, over the years, the Gandaki River changed its course and Susta moved to the left bank and is now currently under India's control.
+However, over the years, the Gandaki River changed its course and Susta moved to the left bank and is now under India's control.
 The Government of Nepal has repeatedly stated that Susta belongs to Nepal and that the Indian government should return the area.

 Resolved disputes

 Sri Lanka

-The dispute on the status of the island of Kachatheevu was settled in 1974 by an agreement between both countries.
+The dispute on the status of the island of Katchatheevu was settled in 1974 by an agreement between both countries.
 But still some cases are ongoing in High Court of Madras which are filed earlier regarding this dispute stating as illegally issued to Sri Lanka.
-Several actions were still taken by the union government of India to retrieve that island back to Indian territory once again.
+Several actions were still taken by the Union Government of India to retrieve that island back to Indian territory once again.